 Home to one of the first Civilian Conservation Corps (CCC) camps, Bass River State Forest now provides easily accessible camping, swimming and hiking facilities.
 In addition to a swimming beach on Lake Absegami, the State Forest has eight walking of 1 to 3.2 miles through typical Pine Barrens habitats.

 Double Trouble is the site of an old village dedicated to cranberry farming.
-Many of the historic buildings, including the cranberry packing house and the sawmill are intact and can be toured.
+Many of the historic buildings, including the cranberry packing house and the sawmill, are intact and can be toured.
 Cedar Creek runs next to the village and is one of the Pine Barrens’ most beautiful.
 The State Forest contains excellent hiking trails.

 Here is the best place to experience and explore the Pine Plains or pygmy pine forest, a highly unusual habitat thought to result from the area’s propensity for hot wildfires.
 The East Plains is encompassed within Stafford Forge Wildlife Management Area and the Air National Guard’s Warren Grove Gunnery Range.
 A good place to enter is along the access road to the Range, where you can stop along the road and walk into the stunted forest along trails and sand roads or walk around the pond you encounter before reaching the gate to the Range.

-The Forsythe Refuge includes more than 47,000 acres of southern New Jersey coastal habitats and represents the fragile estuary ecosystems which are sustained by fresh water flowing from the interior Pine Barrens forests into the coastal marshes and bays.
+The Forsythe Refuge includes more than 47,000 acres of southern New Jersey coastal habitats and represents the fragile estuary ecosystems that are sustained by freshwater flowing from the interior Pine Barrens forests into the coastal marshes and bays.
 Located on one of the Atlantic Flyway’s most active flight paths, the Refuge provides world-class birding opportunities.
 The Refuge also includes walking trails through increasingly rare coastal pine forest habitats.
 Start at the Visitor Information Center and Wildlife Drive on Great Creek Road in Galloway Township.

 This is a large, user-friendly park where you can hike, bike, picnic, fish, go sightseeing, exercise, visit the park’s nature center, and really enjoy the Pine Barrens.
 The Fox Nature Center provides programs for enjoying the outdoors as well as displays about the local ecology.
-With its location on tributaries to the Great Egg Harbor, the park provides an excellent point to launch all manner of water craft.
+With its location on tributaries to the Great Egg Harbor, the park provides an excellent point to launch all manner of watercraft.
 Historic ruins in the park are well-explained in interpretive signs.

 This spectacular 15 square-mile preserve was acquired and is managed by the New Jersey Conservation Foundation and lies in the very heart of the Pine Barrens.
 There are more than 20 miles of marked trails through a variety of Pine Barrens settings and habitats.
 Parking and walking access is available at several points around the preserve.
 A former cranberry farm, the preserve contains some of the most beautiful wetlands in the Pine Barrens and provides critical habitat to more than 50 rare, threatened or endangered species.

 Harrisville is a Pine Barrens ghost town where you can still visualize the bygone era when this was an 1800’s paper mill town.
 Harrisville Pond, created by the former mill dams on the Oswego River, is one of the region’s most beautiful, and there are excellent hiking trails leading in all directions.
 There is no better place to get a feel for the Pine Barrens and its history.
-PPA has created a podcast tour of the ruins, which can be uploaded to a mobile phone or other devise.
+PPA has created a podcast tour of the ruins, which can be uploaded to a mobile phone or another device.

 Penn State Forest is small but represents a variety of Pine Barrens habitats, including a section of the West Plains pygmy pine forest.
 Driving in to Lake Oswego by Lake Oswego Road from Route 563, you will see that this forest is in the midst of the Pine Barrens’ cranberry-growing country – and that cranberry farms maintain forests much larger than their active bogs in order to ensure a plentiful supply of fresh water.
 The canoe or kayak trip down the Oswego River is one of the most wild and beautiful in the Pine Barrens and begins from the north shore of the lake.
 (The south side of Lake Oswego is part of the Pine Island cranberry farm.)